 - Act as the lead advisor or expert in the application of mathematical analysis to resolve scientific or engineering issues.

 - Design and development computational methods for solving problems in science, engineering, or other industries.

 - Perform computations and numerical analyses of data.

 - Apply mathematical theories to practical problems in a variety of settings and fields.

 Popular Skills for Mathematician

-Mathematicians report using a diverse set of skills on the job.
-Most notably, facility with R, Python, and C++ Programming Language are correlated to pay that is significantly above average, leading to increases of 27 percent, 26 percent, and 19 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Excel and Microsoft Office.
-Those familiar with Matlab also tend to know R.
+Mathematicians seem to require a number of specific skills.
+Most notably, facility with Python, C++ Programming Language, and R are correlated to pay that is significantly above average, leading to increases of 31 percent, 26 percent, and 25 percent, respectively.
+Skills that seem to negatively impact pay include Microsoft Excel and Microsoft Office.
+Most people skilled in Matlab are similarly competent in R.

 Pay by Experience Level for Mathematician